microsoftgraph/microsoft-graph-docs-contrib/concepts/assignments-submissions-states-transition.md

 ---
 title: "Teacher and student actions for assignments and submissions"
-description: "Learn about on how to get the assignments and related submissions for Teachers and Students with state transition rules." ms.localizationpriority: medium
+description: "Learn how to get the assignments and related submissions for Teachers and Students with state transition rules." ms.localizationpriority: medium
 author: "AshwaniBansal1"
 ms.prod: "education"